This section of Ch. 2 will cover the following topics:

 dog: pet (positive), mutt (negative)

-Avoiding Slang and Clichés
+Avoid Slang and Clichés

 Slang is informal words that are non-standard English.
 “Non-standard” means “not accepted by most people as correct.”
 Slang is language used by a specific group and often changes over time as new fads appear.
 For example, the word “cool” was common slang in the 1960s, whereas “cold” is common slang these days.
-Slang is appropriate between friends in an informal context, but should be avoided in academic writing.
+Slang is appropriate between friends in an informal context, but should be avoided in professional or academic writing.

 Clichés are expressions that have lost their effectiveness because they are overused.
 For example, the phrase “fluffy white clouds” is boring because we’ve heard it a million times.
 The poet Rupert Brooke called clouds “rounds of snow.”
 Better, right?
 We aren’t all poets, but writing that uses clichés suffers from a lack of originality and insight.
 Avoiding clichés will help your writing feel original and fresh.
 Here is an example: